michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_8_Leaflet.md

 You must have a text editor installed - we suggest [Sublime Text](https://www.sublimetext.com/)

 For this tutorial, you need to have Python installed.
 Check if you have Python installed and which version it is.
 We will be using Python to run a local server.
 If you do NOT have Python installed, please see me as there are many ways to run a local server.

 ### (Mac) Check which Python version you have (if any)

 1. Open a Terminal Window
 ![terminal](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/terminal.png)
+*When you are in the Terminal, a $ appears at the end of the line.
+It is convention when offering instructions to include this $ to indicate that it is a command in the Terminal.
+You do NOT need to type the $.
+If you are in terminal and do not see the $, you are in the wrong language.
+For a list of commands, click [here](https://github.com/0nn0/terminal-mac-cheatsheet).*
 2. After the $, type `python -V` hit 'Return'
 3. Something like this should appear.
 ![python](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/pythonv.png)